hugogirard/apimPrivateVnet/README.md

 | SUBSCRIPTION_ID      | The subscription ID where you run the github action |
 | SHARED_KEY           | The shared key needed for the VPN connection https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal

-## Step 2 - Run Github Action Deploy APIM Infra
+## Run Github Action Deploy APIM Infra

 Now go in the Actions Tab